 You can allow public access to Object Storage Service (OSS) resources by configuring bucket policies and access control lists (ACLs).
 Public access eliminates the need for permission verification and authentication, increasing the risks of data leaks and outbound Internet traffic.
-To mitigate risks associated with public access, OSS allows you to enable Block Public Access with a few steps at the global level and for individual buckets, access points, and Object FC Access Points.
-If you enable Block Public Access, existing public access permissions are ignored and you cannot configure public access permissions.
-This disables public data access and ensures data security.
+To mitigate risks associated with public access, OSS lets you to enable Block Public Access at the account level, and for individual buckets, access points, or Object FC Access Points.
+When enabled, this feature ignores existing public permissions and prevents new public permissions from being granted, ensuring the security of your data.

 Check whether public access is allowed in bucket policies and ACLs